 IV.
-EXPERIMENTS
+EXAMPLES

-We further demonstrate the theoretical development and performance of the proposed methods on several examples, i.e., Examples 5-9.
-All of constraints (2)-(4), (17)-(19), (27)-(30), (36)-(41) and (42)-(45) are addressed via encoding them into semi-definite programs.
-The formulated semi-definite programs are presented in Appendix.
+We further demonstrate the theoretical development and performance of the proposed conditions on several examples, i.e., Examples 5-9.
 In the computations, the degree of unknown polynomials in the resulting semi-definite programs is taken the same and in order of $\{2, 4, 6, 8, 10, \ldots, 20\}$.
 When the reach-avoid property is verified successfully, the computations terminate.
 A return of 'Successfully solved (MOSEK)' from YALMIP will denote that a feasible solution is found, and the reach-avoid property is successfully verified.

 Example 5: Consider the scenario in Example 4.
 As analyzed in Subsection III-C, the smaller the discount factor β is in constraint (17)-(19), the more likely the reach-avoid property is able to be verified.
 Thus, in this example, we supplement some experiments involving constraint (17)-(19) with $\beta < 0.1$ for more comprehensive and fair comparisons with the proposed methods in the present work.
 In these experiments, $\beta = 10^{-2}$, 10^{-3} , 10^{-4} , 10^{-5} , 10^{-6} are used.
 For all of these experiments, the computations terminate when the degree takes 14.
-All the results, including the ones in Example 4, further validate the benefits of constraint (42)-(45) over constraints (27)-(30) and (17)-(19) in terms of stronger expressiveness.
+All the results, including the ones in Example 4, further validate the benefits of constraint (40)-(43) over constraints (27)-(30) and (17)-(19) in terms of stronger expressiveness.